 4. WOMEN IN DISTRESS, INC.: Funds will be used to address the national goal that benefits low and moderate-income households.
 Women in Distress (WID) is the only nationally accredited, state certified full-service domestic violence shelter in Broward County.
-WID provides emergency shelter and services to survivors fleeing domestic violence in CDBG eligible service area.
-Survivors are provided shelter for up to 90 days including food, transportation, emergency personal supplies, clothing, advocacy services, therapy, and counseling.
-Funding Recommendation for this Activity: \$37,500.00
+WID provides emergency shelter and services to survivors fleeing domestic violence in CDBG eligible

+Funding Recommendation for this Activity: \$37,500 Participants to be served: 50